PR Strategy for Startups in 2026

 - Funding rounds

-Step 8: Integrate AI responsibly
+Step 8: Integrating AI responsibly into Startup PR

 - Use AI for media monitoring, first-draft press releases, content ideation, and analytics (Cision, 2025).